DesktopECHO/Pi-Hole-for-WSL1/README.md

 # PH4WSL1.cmd (Pi-hole for Windows)
+Note: There is no endorsement or partnership between this page and [**©Pi-hole, LLC**](https://pi-hole.net)
+I take no credit for their most excellent adblocking DNS server, this is just a script that convinces it to run on Windows.

-**By utilizing the Windows Subsystem for Linux it's possible to run Pi-hole on a Windows 10 PC just like any other Windows app.
-The install script performs an automated install of Pi-hole 5.2+ on Windows 10 (version 1809 and newer) or Windows Server 2019 (Core and Standard) - No Virtualization, Docker, or Linux expertise required.**
+By utilizing the Windows Subsystem for Linux it's possible to run Pi-hole on a Windows 10 PC just like any other Windows app.
+The install script performs an automated install of Pi-hole 5.2+ on Windows 10 (version 1809 and newer) or Windows Server 2019 (Core and Standard) - No Virtualization, Docker, or Linux expertise required.

-**Pi-hole for Windows uses a fraction of system resources when compared with other solutions, and runs well on older CPU's without VT support or on a VPS without pass-through virtualization support.
-A low-end system with 1 CPU core and 1 GB of RAM has been tested to work.**
+This approach uses fewer resources than the better-known hypervisor/container solution, and runs on older CPU's without VT support, or on a VPS without pass-through virtualization.
+If you have an old Windows 8 tablet or Atom-powered HDMI stick with 1GB RAM, this will work.

-**You can use this to block ads on your entire network but real/dedicated hardware may be more advisable in that situation.
-Pi-hole for Windows' original use case is for ad-blocking on-the-go instead of managing a HOSTS file on your laptop, to research/block OS telemetry messages, or to have a look at Pi-hole's feature set before committing to a hardware purchase.**
+You can use this to block ads for your entire network but real/dedicated hardware may be more advisable in that situation.
+Pi-hole for Windows' original use case is for ad-blocking on-the-go instead of managing a HOSTS file on your laptop, to research/block OS telemetry messages, or to have a look at Pi-hole's feature set before comitting to hardware.

 **INSTRUCTIONS:** Copy [**PH4WSL1.cmd**](https://github.com/DesktopECHO/Pi-Hole-for-WSL1/raw/master/PH4WSL1.cmd) to your computer, right click the file and select "Run as Administrator."